 Thinking of starting a company?
 Corporate Finance Institute’s corporate strategy course teaches tactics and strategies in running a successful business!

 Examples of Types of Businesses

-Many businesses begin as sole proprietorships, as this type of business is great for small businesses.
-As they grow and expand they tend to convert to corporations. eBay is a very famous example of a sole proprietorship that converted into a corporation.
+Many businesses begin as sole proprietorships, as this type of business is great for many new, small businesses.
+As they grow and expand, many businesses tend to convert to corporations. eBay is a very famous example of a sole proprietorship that eventually converted into a corporation.

-Finally, possibly the most famous of these companies is Apple.
-Like most large companies that are listed in stock exchanges, Apple, otherwise known as Apple Inc., was incorporated soon after the company began its operations.
+Finally, among the most famous of companies is Apple.
+Like most large companies that are listed on stock exchanges, Apple, otherwise known as Apple Inc., was incorporated soon after the company began its operations.
 To this day, Apple remains one of the largest companies in the world.
 It has continued to exist despite one of its co-founders, Steve Jobs, passing away.

 Proper financial management is the backbone of any business.
-Corporate Finance Institute has resources that will help you expand your knowledge, advance your career, and manage the financials of your company!
-Check out the links below:
+CFI offers resources that will help you expand your knowledge, advance your career, and manage the financials of your company, as well as your personal financials.
+Check out the CFI resources below to learn more: